 Quicken Review and Summary

-Quicken is at end of life, at least with Intuit.
+Quicken is at the end of its life, at least with Intuit.
 Intuit is trying to sell Quicken.
 Because of this, Quicken’s future is unknown.
 We therefore cannot put it on our recommend list of best investment tools.
 Once we know the new owner and the future plans of the product, we may change our viewpoint and place Quicken back on our recommend list.
 I no longer use Quicken myself, preferring Personal Capital for the reasons mentioned.